waynegramlich/Fab/embedded_freecad.md

      import os
      import sys

-     assert os.version_info.major == 3  # Python 3.x
+     assert os.version_info.major == 3, "Python 3.x is not running"
-     assert os.version_info.minor == 8  # Python 3.8
+     assert os.version_info.minor == 8, "Python 3.8 is not running"
      sys.path.extend([os.path.join(os.getcwd(), "squashfs-root/usr/lib"), "."])

-     import FreeCAD as App
-     import FreeCADGui as Gui
+     import FreeCAD as App  # type: ignore import FreeCADGui as Gui  # type: ignore
-     gui: bool = App.GuiUp  # Only True when GUI is active
+     # Note: App.GuiUp is only True when Gui is actually active.

 The following piece of code will exit the window system when the GUI is up:

+     # Now is a good time to save a document:
      if App.GuiUp:
          Gui.getMainWindow().close()

-You may want to force a document save beforehand.